SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "I can handle it."

-It did in fact, hurt, but Applejack stuck through it as Fluttershy pulled and weaved her hair.
+It did, in fact, hurt, but Applejack stuck through it as Fluttershy pulled and weaved her hair.

 "There, done," Fluttershy said.

-Applejack hugged Fluttershy, "Oh, thank you Fluttershy."
+Applejack hugged Fluttershy, "Oh, thank you, Fluttershy."

 "Who are you, again?"